wuyongf/w0303-ipc1/README.md

 8. basin_01

-9.

 2021/03/15

-1. for mir: how to create a mission based on database.
+1. (done) for mir: how to create a mission based on database.

-2. for arm: need to assign a mission in sequence.
+2. (done) for arm: need to assign a mission in sequence.

          workflow